perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 ---
 Service Level Indicators can be optionally configured to be automatically assessed after a test run has finished.
 The results can then be used to act as a `quality gate` when running tests from a CI/CD pipeline.
 See [Setting up Perfana as quality gate](https://docs.perfana.io/docs/administration/ci-cd.html#quality-gate)

-Two types of checks can be configured for a `key metric`:
+Two types of checks can be configured for a `servive level indicator`:
-* **Service Level Objective**: Check if the `key metric` value is `greater than` or `smaller than` a specified value.
+* **Service Level Objective**: Check if the `servive level indicator` value is `greater than` or `smaller than` a specified value.
 An example check would be "Average CPU usage should be smaller than 70%" or "Maximum throughput should be higher than 1000 (rps)"
 * **Comparison**: Check if the `delta` between test runs is within allowed thresholds.
 Example: "Allow a positve deviation of 20% between test runs for the 99th percentile response times"

 ### Add Service Level Indicator